Bobbie Clarke: Bodast

-This new band, named Bodast (after the first two letters of their three first names), was an evolution from the first incarnation of Deep Purple, and the ashes of Steve Howe's popular psychedelic band Tomorrow.
+This new band, named Bodast (after the first two letters of their three first names), was an evolution from the first incarnation of Deep Purple, and the ashes of Keith West and Steve Howe's popular psychedelic band Tomorrow.
 They bridged the difficult period between the psychedelic pop of 1967 and the progressive/heavy rock of 1970.
 John Newey, for RPM, a division of Cherry Red Records, describes their music as: "…rich in past echoes of the Hollies, the Move and Tomorrow yet pointing the way ahead to the might of Queen and David Bowie."

 Between May 1968 and mid 1969, Bodast produced an entire self-titled album for MGM Records.
 In February 1969, The Jeff Beck Group's drummer was fired and upon Beck's request Bobbie took his place, and did a few gigs at the Marquee in London, but was obligated to get back to work with Bodast, although Beck had expected him to stay with his group.
 Unfortunately for Bodast, their label MGM Records folded and the album was not released until 1981.
 The last gig for Bodast was in 1968 when they opened for The Who and were the backing band for Chuck Berry at the Royal Albert Hall.
 Thereafter, Clarke rejoined Johnny Hallyday in Paris.